 Now you know that exercise is not the number one contributor factor to weight loss.
 But it’s important to emphasize that losing weight is also not the only benefit of working out.

-However, if your sole aim is to create a better body composition, you actually don’t need work out a lot, you just need a better system for exercising.
-Here are 3 insanely effective workout methods for quick weight loss and muscle gain.
+However, if your sole aim is to create a better body composition, you actually don’t need to work out a lot; you just need a better system for exercising.
+Here are three insanely effective workout methods for quick weight loss and muscle gain.

 If you want to look better, lift heavier.
 Strength training is the single most efficient way of converting your body fat into muscle, especially when you’re already in a calorie deficit.
 While you are perfecting your diet and eating in moderation, this workout will preserve your muscles.